addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 * `edit()`: changes the current view into editing mode when a user double-clicks on an existing item in the todo list.
 This allows them to change the existing value of the item’s title attribute.
 * `updateOnEnter()`: checks that the user has hit the return/enter key and executes the close() function.
-* `close()`: trims the value of the current text in our `<input/>` field, ensuring that we don’t process it further if it does not contain any text (e.g ‘’).
+* `close()`: trims the value of the current text in our `<input/>` field, ensuring that we don’t process it further if it does not contain any text (e.g. ‘’).
 If a valid value has been provided, we save the changes to the current todo model and close editing mode by removing the corresponding CSS class.

 ## Startup